-WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US
+SEARCH AND WILDFLOWER HOME PAGE WHITE FLOWERS CONTACT US

-Lithophragma glabrum and its two relatives, L. parviflorum and L. tenellum, have quite small, but unusual and attractive, flowers atop slender stems.
+Lithophragma glabrum and its two relatives, L. parviflorum and L. tenellum, have quite small, but unusual and attractive flowers atop very slender stems.
 All three species grow in similar environments and may be found near each other -- if you can find them.
 They blend into the forest floor and only a slow pace with wide open eyes will reveal them.
 Once found, they can be most easily distinguished from each other first by whether they have bulblets near the flower (L. glabrum has bulblets) and then by the number of cuts in the flower petals (L. parviflorum usually has three cuts in the petals and L. tenellum usually has five or more cuts).

 John Torrey and Asa Gray named this genus of nine western species.
 "Lithophragma" is from the Greek for "stone" and "fence", and is according to Intermountain Flora, "an unsuccessful attempt to render [the word] Saxifraga [into] Greek."
 The Latin "Saxifraga" means "rock breaker".
 See more Saxifrage.

-Lithophragma glabrum (Woodland Star)
+Lithophragma glabrum

 Saxifragaceae (Saxifrage Family)

 Foothills, montane.
 Woodlands, openings.
-Spring.
+Spring, summer.

 Narraguinnep Natural Area, May 10, 2006.